exonum/exonum-doc/src/get-started/first-java-service.md

 #### Service Constructor

-Finally, we will add a _service constructor_ — a special type of a transaction, that is invoked once when the service is instantiated.
+Finally, we will add a _service constructor_ — a service method that is invoked once when the service is instantiated.
 We will use it to populate our registry with some test data.